Globbo

 Globbo! is a board game published by Steve Jackson Games (SJG) in 1984 in which a murderous blob tries to eliminate equally murderous blob children.

 Gameplay

-Globbo! is a two-player game set on the planet Ticketa-Koo in which one player controls Globbo, a giant ameoba-like babysitter armed with blue zap guns and red slapping hands that is programmed to destroy the blob children.
+Globbo! is a two-player game set on the planet Ticketa-Koo in which one player controls Globbo, a giant ameoba-like babysitter armed with blue zap guns and red slapping hands that is programmed so that it will destroy the blob children.
 The other player controls the blob children that take the form of biters, blips and yeasts.
 During combat, the attacker rolls a die and attempts to eliminate the defender by getting a number equal to or less than the total strength of the attacker.

 The sides of the map "wrap" to their opposite edges — a piece that moves off the right side of the board reappears on the left side of the board.
 The map also includes some warp holes to move pieces to another part of the board.